-Claim: Every time a particular text message is forwarded, AT&T will donate 45¢ towards the medical care of an unnamed 14-year-old boy shot by his step-father while defending his 2-year-old sister from rape.
+Claim: Every time a particular message is shared, a company will donate money towards the medical care of a 14-year-old boy shot by his stepfather while he was defending his 2-year-old sister from rape.

 Last friday 2-12-10 a 14 yr old boy was shot 6 times by his step dad.
 The boy was protecting his 2 yr old sister, in whom the step dad was atempting to rape.
 The young girl was not harmed, bc of that young mans courage & loyalty to his sister.
 The mom was at work during this time.
 The 14 yr old boy is now fighting for his life, and the doctors say he will not make it unless he has this life saving surgery in wich the boys mom cant afford.
 So At&t has agreed to donate $0.45 every time this msg is sent.
 So fwd & help save a life!

 Last friday 2/12/10 a 14 y/o boy weas shot 6 times by his step dad. the boy was protecting his 2 y/o sistetr, whom the atep dad was attemping to rape. theyoung girl was not harmed because of that young mans courage and loyalty to his sister.
 The Mother was at work when this took place the 14 yr old boy "dominic james daggner" is now fighting for his life,and the doctor says he will not make unless he has life saving surgery in which the mother cant not afford.
 So, Verizon and AT&T have agree to donate $12.00 everytime this text is sent.